perrozzi/tdrdiff/README.md

 # EXAMPLE of USAGE:

-\# Currently the script assumes that all the modifications are pushed to SVN before to run.
-Please commit before to use!
+\# The script requires that all the modifications are pushed to SVN before to run, otherwise will not run.
+\# Please commit before to use!

 cd tdr2/notes-or-papers/CADI-YY-XXX/trunk